T1m3M/ctf-writeups/CyberTalents - Cairo university/README.md

 ```
 $ unzip flag.zip
 ```
-we get a file called **flag** again! .. after repeating the process of renaming and unzipping the fiile again we will get the same result, *so it sounds like this file is archived multiple times, right?*
+i got a file called **flag** again! .. after repeating the process of renaming and unzipping the fiile again i got the same result, *so it sounds like this file is archived multiple times, right?*

 and since we repeat the renaming and the unzipping process we can write a bash script to do this task for us by a for loop:
 ```